Posted by marilynch

-[For an update on this class, beginning its third year in April 2014, click here.]
+[For an update on this class, which marked its second anniversary in April 2014, click here.]

 These youth, members of the Monterey County bike community, are part of the hope of tomorrow.
 And they are learning bicycle repair, maintenance, and safety skills from today’s bike community leaders.

 along with contributors of project supplies–Salinas bike shops Bear Bikes and Bobcat Bicycles; Bay Bikes of Carmel and Monterey; Peninsula Bike Works of Monterey; the world-renowned Sea Otter Classic and Monterey County companies Light & Motion and SIDI America; Monterey-Salinas Transit/”The Bus”; and Monterey County-based Fine Wordworking are all part of the solution.